LetiziaLoparco/Software/README.md

 # Quantum Simulation GUI for Register and Correlation Analysis

-This software provides a graphical user interface (GUI) to simulate quantum registers and analyze their correlation and Néel structure factors.
-Users can configure simulation parameters, visualize quantum register setups, plot correlation matrices, and compute the Néel structure factor using the GUI.
+This software offers an intuitive graphical user interface (GUI) for simulating quantum registers and analyzing their correlation and Néel structure factors.
+Built with Qt Designer, the application enables users to configure simulation parameters, visualize quantum register arrangements, plot correlation matrices, and compute the Néel structure factor efficiently.

 ---